-The Plan's real estate portfolio is comprised of real estate-related investments that are either owned or managed on behalf of the Plan by The Cadillac Fairview Corporation Limited (CFCL), a wholly owned subsidiary, which the Plan consolidates.
-The Plan also consolidates wholly owned investment holding companies that are managed by either the Plan or CFCL.
+The Plan's real estate portfolio is comprised of real estate-related investments that are either owned or managed on behalf of the Plan by The Cadillac Fairview Corporation Limited (CFCL), a wholly owned subsidiary.
+The Plan consolidates CFCL, Ontario Teachers' Finance Trust (OTFT), a special purpose entity created to support the Plan's financing activities, and wholly owned investment holding companies that are managed by either the Plan or CFCL.
 Investment holding companies that are managed by external parties are recognized as the Plan's investment assets.
 Under Section 4600, investment assets, including those over which the Plan has control or significant influence, are measured at fair value and presented on a non-consolidated basis.

-The consolidated financial statements for the year ended December 31, 2014, were authorized for issue through a resolution of the Board on March 5, 2015.
+The consolidated financial statements for the year ended December 31, 2015 were authorized for issue through a resolution of the Board on March 3, 2016.